 Cloudy or milky water at the tap is caused by air in the water.
 When this occurs, let the water settle in a glass or pitcher for 10 to 20 seconds.

 In order to insure good clean water in all areas of the system, water division personnel will be flushing water lines at various times.
 Employees will request that young children not play in the water for safety reasons.
-If you have a problem or complaint regarding water quality, please call City Corporation Yard at 559.592.3318; Monday through Friday 7:00 a.m. to 3:30 p.m.
-After hours emergency call 559.592.3710.
+If you have a problem or complaint regarding water quality, please call the Public Works Office at 559.592.3318; Monday through Friday 7:00 a.m. to 3:30 p.m.
+For after hours emergencies, please call 559.592.3710.

 All water delivered meets the primary drinking water standards established by the California Department of Health Services and the U.S. Environmental Protection Agency.
-More on Water Quality can be obtained by reading the 2008 Water Consumer Confidence Report.
+More on Water Quality can be obtained by reading the city's most current Water Consumer Confidence Report.